tianluyuan/nuVeto/README.md

 pip install nuVeto
 ```

-This will install [MCEq](https://github.com/afedynitch/MCEq) with MKL.
+This will install the [MCEq](https://github.com/afedynitch/MCEq) dependency with MKL.

 Extras are `pip install nuVeto[plotting, resources]` which will install some packages for plotting and generating muon reaching probabilities.